MamaiTheCoder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Add execute permission to all subdirectories of the current directory for u, g, and o.
 Note regular files are not changed Create a directory called my_dir with permissions 751 in the working directory.
 Change the group owner to school for the file hello.
+Change the owner to vincent and the group owner to staff for all the files and directories in the working directory.